joshukraine/ofreport.com-v1/source/articles/2017-03-meet-david-noble.html.markdown

 ---

 "Joshua’s Kingdom of Little Girls.”
 This was the endearing title once bestowed upon our family by my former language teacher, Veronica.
 And not without good reason!
 A family who can boast a string of four lovely daughters in a row is sure to win many admiring smiles, as well as the occasional quip about the absence of boys.
-Ukrainians in particular seem partial to girls, often reassuring us that, “Girls are so much better.
+READMORE Ukrainians in particular seem partial to girls, often reassuring us that, “Girls are so much better.
 They’re quieter.
 They’ll take care of you when you’re older.”
 Etcetera.
 “Still,” I would think to myself at times, “if God wanted to give me a son, I wouldn’t complain.”

 I’ll never forget that day we went in for the ultrasound.
 When the technician told us we were having a boy, I must confess that my faith level was somewhere in between Sarah and Abraham.
 I didn’t laugh out loud in unbelief, but to say that I “staggered not” would be overly generous.
 Could it be true?
 Was God really going to give us a son?